 These kinds of hands-on experiences prepare students for a wide array of potential careers, Johnny says.
-“Our view about physics at North Park is that it prepares you to do anything,” he says.
-“Physics students learn how to analyze systems, solve problems, use and understand data, make a computer do what you want it to, and, most of all, how to learn.”
+“Our view about physics and engineering at North Park is that they prepares you to do anything,” he says.
+“Physics and engineering students learn how to analyze systems, solve problems, use and understand data, make a computer do what you want it to, and, most of all, how to learn.”

 PhD, Atmospheric Sciences, University of California, Los Angeles